k8-scalar/k8-scalar/docs/tutorial.md

 For a more accurate reproduction scenario, we suggest adding labels to each node and add them as constraints to the YAML files of the relevant Kubernetes objects via a [nodeSelector](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#nodeselector).
 As such different Kubernetes objects such as experiment-controller and the cassandra instance will not be created on the same node, as presented in the related paper.

 # III.
 Operations
-## Creating secrets to enable access to Kubernetes API for autoscaler pod.
+## Creating secrets to enable access to Kubernetes API for certain pods

+The ARBA autoscaler and some experiment-controllers may need access to the API server, for example to get more information about the tested database deployments.
+In this tutorial, we will give these pods cluster admin privileges, so every kind of information about any deployment in any namesace in a K8s cluster can be created, read, updated and deleted.
+This is of course very insecure and disallowed for clusters in production workloads, and only allowed for benchmarking purposes in closed labs

+Note the following instructions work for minikube.
+Instructions for other kubernetes vendors are not exactly the same.
+We try to differentiate the common parts for all vendors and kubernetes-specific parts

+### Copying the kube config file and the secret

 The next snippet creates the required keys for a cluster for any vendor.
 First, prepare a directory that contains all the required files.

 ```bash
 mkdir ${k8_scalar_dir}/operations/secrets